RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 Your status is automatically set to Offline when you are logged out, but it's reset to what it was when you log back in.

-There's effectively no difference between offline and busy.
+There's effectively no difference between Offline and Busy.
 Don't set your status to Online unless you really are prepared to accept personal requests.

 It's OK to set your status to Offline and never change it.
 You can still chat to members and do everything else.